irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | -------- |

 ### Summary
 Stand still to create an area.
-While inside of your area you (mostly) take less damage and reover health really quickly.
-If you are outside of your are you take more damage and dont heal.
+While inside of your area you (mostly) take less damage and quickly recover health.
+If you are outside of your area you take more damage and don't heal.
 Kills you get automatically pick up ammo boxes from killed enemies if you are inside of your area.
 However you have no armor and you are really slow.
 Sometimes you just can't have everything.

 ### Additional info/tips
 This is the ultimate camper perk.
 Snipers and LMG's are favoured heavily, but do as you please.
-Your armor choise is irrelevant to your survival, but you should pick different armor based on the map that you play on - if you play on smaller sized maps, pick bigger armors to deal more free damage from the richochet perk card.
+Your armor choise is irrelevant to your survival, but you should pick different armor based on the map that you play on - if you play on smaller sized maps, pick bigger armors to deal more free damage from the richochet "Porcupine" perk card.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app